 is loaded.

-As discussed previously, the user’s browser cache can be controlled from the file
+As discussed previously, the user’s browser cache is controlled from the

 JavaDocs for the Kiss system will need to be created.
 They are created from the command line by issuing the following command: